-In 2017, Conosco Information Security Manager Hylton Stewart spearheaded Conosco’s process towards ISO 27001:2013 certification.
+In 2017, Conosco Information Security Manager Hylton Stewart spearheaded Conosco’s process towards ISO 27001 certification.
 Notably, we achieved compliance after only 10 months.
-In this article, Hylton describes the process, benefits and potential pitfalls for companies considering implementing the ISO/IEC27001:2013 standard.
+In this article, Hylton describes the process, benefits and potential pitfalls for companies when it comes to ISO 27001 implementation.

 What is ISO 27001?